-This year is the 40th anniversary of the round the world race, now the Volvo Ocean Race.
+It is over 40 years since the first crewed round the world race, the Whitbread Round the World Race, now now the Volvo Ocean Race.
 Barry Pickthall remembers the early days

 Sailing pioneers Francis Chichester, Alec Rose and Robin Knox-Johnston had already done it single-handedly, but a race round the world for fully crewed yachts was thought a step too far in the 1960s.
 Any number of blazered armchair sailors said it could never be done.